pharris2411/peterharris.dev/content/posts/2020-08-15-Crestron-CNAMPX-16X60.md

 The balanced connections from the XMC-1 were mostly immune to this issue thankfully, though I did have issues with the XPA-5.
 I solved those with using a few [XLR ground pin lifters.](https://www.amazon.com/Hosa-GLT-255-Female-Ground-Stopper/dp/B00FC4YPL4)  (Some amps like those from Parasound actually have this feature built in with some optional switches!)
 If I recall correctly, I only needed two of these to resole the issues, despite having 5 XLR interconnects between the XMC-1 and XPA-5.

-But now with the Crestron in the mix I was using the unbalanced ouputs from the XMC-1 for the surround speakers, and the interference was back with a vengence.
+But now with the Crestron in the mix I was using the unbalanced outputs from the XMC-1 for the surround speakers, and the interference was back with a vengeance.
 If I fired up a game on my PC the surround channels would emit an awful screeching noise that easily over powered any real content.
 This simply would not do.

 ![](/media/crestron/IMG_9984.jpeg)